JeronimoMendes/JeronimoMendes.github.io/postTemplate.md

 ---
 layout: post
-title: Sample Post with Grape-Theme style subtitle : How markdown is displayed as html
+title: Sample Post with Grape-Theme style subtitle : How markdown is displayed as html lol
 tags: [Sample Post, Welcome to the Grape Theme!]
 author: Nayeong Kim
-comments : False
+comments : True
 ---

 This is an example of a post which includes code, quotes and backtick.